Mindfulness Based Addiction Recovery

 One other key piece of mindfulness that has been woven in here is kindness and compassion, both for our fellow humans and ourselves.
 Objectivity and attention are based on being compassionate.
 We pay attention and notice what we are thinking and feeling, the good and the bad, and then we are kind to ourselves and let go of what is not helpful.
 We let go of what is actively hurting our lives.
 We no longer give credit to those negative thoughts that have plagued us all our lives.

 Mindfulness for alcoholism

 Recovery and meditation models are generally based around mindfulness practices without even really knowing it.
 Twelve-step programs incorporate a lot of mindful tenets.
 By focusing on the present, and learning to look at things without judgment and more objectively, you let go of a lot of the stress and strife that probably caused the drug or alcohol abuse to begin with.

 Above all, mindfulness empowers addicts through self-awareness of automatic thought patterns.
 Mindfulness also helps people to react to discomfort differently.
-When an uncomfortable feeling like a craving or anxiety arises, mindfulness teaches these patients to recognise these discomforts, and observe them non-judgementally, instead of automatically engaging in addictive behaviours.
+When an uncomfortable feeling like a craving, withdrawal symptoms or anxiety arises, mindfulness teaches these patients to recognise these discomforts, and observe them non-judgementally, instead of automatically engaging in addictive behaviours.